 Here are those four corners:

-One of must-go place in northern India is Spiti, which is quite untouched and difficult to reach because roads are closed due to snow or landslides.
+One of the must-go places in northern India is Spiti, which is quite untouched and difficult to reach because roads are often closed by snow or landslides.
 Not only is it beautiful but the people here will make you feel at home.
 Even though they lack many resources, they will try to put your needs first.

 India remains a highly patriarchal society, one that believes a woman should handle the household chores.
 So when someone sees a woman carrying a huge backpack, the reaction is one of surprise and amusement, as Indians rarely backpack.

-In India foreigners are generally considered to be rich, which increases the probability of fraud and theft.
+In India, foreigners are generally considered to be rich, which increases the probability of fraud and theft.
 Take serious precautions to safeguard your belongings, like wearing cross-chest handbags and keeping our things in front of us rather than behind.
 Keep your luggage near you and be mindful.
-If you're concerned about safety in your city, as your hotel management how safe the city is for solo women travel and what precautions you need to take.
+If you’re concerned about safety in your city, ask your hotel management if India is safe for women in this city and what precautions you need to take.

 One piece of advice I will give you is to check your information with several people.
 For instance, if you want to hire a taxi and you are quoted INR 1,000, your best bet will be to ask someone local and compare so that you aren’t cheated.